Computations by fly-automata beyond monadic second-order logic: Definitions

 if $u$ is an occurrence of $\overrightarrow{add}_{a,b}$ with son $u_{1}$, then $G(t)/u:=$ $\overrightarrow{add}_{a,b}(G(t)/u_{1}),$

 if $u$ is an occurrence of $add_{a,b}$ with son $u_{1}$, then $G(t)/u:=$ $add_{a,b}(G(t)/u_{1})$. \end{quote}

 Finally, $G(t):=G(t)/root_{t}$.
 Its vertex set is thus $Pos_{0}(t)$.
-Note the following facts :
+Note the following facts:

-\begin{quote} (1) up to port labels, $G(t)/u$ is a subgraph of $G(t)$ (a port label of a vertex of $G(t)/u$ can be modified by a relabelling occurring on the path from $u$ to the root of $t$);
+\begin{quote} (1) up to port labels, $G(t)/u$ is a subgraph of $G(t)$: a port label of a vertex of $G(t)/u$ can be modified by a relabelling occurring on the path in $t$ from $u$ to its root;

-(2) if \ $u$ and $w$ are incomparable under the ancestor relation, then $G(t)/u$ and $G(t)/w$ are disjoint graphs. \end{quote}
+(2) if \ $u$ and $w$ are incomparable positions under the ancestor relation, then the graphs $G(t)/u$ and $G(t)/w$ are disjoint. \end{quote}

 If $t\in T(F_{k})\cup\,T(F_{k}^{\mathrm{u}})$, $X\subseteq Pos_{0}(t)$ and $t^{\prime}$ is the term obtained by replacing, for each $u\in X$, the symbol occurring there by $\boldsymbol{\varnothing}$, then $G(t^{\prime})$ is the induced subgraph $G(t)[Pos_{0}(t)-X]$ of $G(t).$